redbadger/crux/README.md

 ---
 ## Sponsors

 Crux is kindly sponsored by the following organizations.
-Your help is kindly appreciated.
+Your help is very much appreciated.

 ---
 ### Red Badger Consulting Limited